jackTabsCode/asphalt/README.md

 ## Features

--   Upload images, audio, and even SVGs!
+-   Upload images, SVGs, sounds, models, and animations to Roblox
 -   Generate Luau code to reference the uploaded assets
 -   Generate Typescript definitions for roblox-ts users
 -   Uses the Open Cloud API